Glebhl/prompt-library/roadmap_builder/README.md

 - `GOAL` — your desired outcome;
 - `COMMENTS` — any additional requirements or constraints.

+It is recommended to specify the desired roadmap size and depth explicitly in `COMMENTS`.
+Vague descriptions such as "a quick course" or "deep understanding" can be interpreted inconsistently by the model.
+Prefer concrete structural requirements, for example:

+- `1 level with 2–3 short chapters on theory, followed by 1 level with 1 chapter on practice`;
+- `5 in-depth levels of C++, from beginner to Middle`.

-The prompt has been tested with GPT-5.6 Sol.
-It is recommended to run it without memory or in a temporary chat so that any information the model knows about the user does not lead to excessive personalization of the learning roadmap.
+The prompt has been tested with GPT-5.6 Sol and is recommended for use with OpenAI models.
+Run it without memory or use it in a temporary chat to increase output quality, because information the model knows about the user may lead to excessive personalization of the learning roadmap.

 ## Example Output